Reunion 2026: May 15–16

 Class Dinners

 Connect with both old and new Milton friends at your class’s dinner.
-Enjoy a delightful dinner and the opportunity to celebrate with a glass of wine or beer. $75 per person; $50 per person for Classes 2010 and 2015; no charge for the Class of 2020 and one guest.
+Enjoy a delightful dinner and the opportunity to celebrate with a glass of wine or beer.
 Please note that this event is for adults only.

 9–11 p.m.